rogererens/git-deploy/README.md

 git-deploy
 ==========

+This project is based on the original implementation located at: https://github.com/git-deploy/git-deploy

 It is a tool to manage using git as a deployment management tool implemented in Python and utilizing the dulwich [1] project for native git functionality in Python.